 -

-Create an Elastic File System in the VPC created by EKS using these steps ensuring a mount target is
+Create an Elastic File System in the VPC created by EKS ensuring a mount target

 screenshot below):